DataBiosphere/terra-examples/best_practices/source_control/terra_source_control_I.md

 *   Learn about the Terra workspace deployment architecture and understand the various storage systems involved
 *   Learn about several source control user journeys and the use cases that enable them

-In this document, we provide some background on Terra and source control concepts.   \
+In this document, we provide some background on Terra and source control concepts.
-Then,  dives into the nuts and bolts of setting up your Terra workspace to use source control.  \
+Then, [Part II](./terra_source_control_II.md) of this series dives into the nuts and bolts of setting up your Terra workspace to use source control.
-After you’ve finished your configuration and setup,  explores some common use cases and user journeys.
+After you’ve finished your configuration and setup, [Part III](./terra_source_control_III.md) explores some common use cases and user journeys.

 # Part 1 – Background on Terra architecture and source control